ETF Selection For Portfolio Construction: A Methodology

 RS Vol = ('Vol of Betterment' / 'Vol of ETF')

-Minimizing investor frictions is one of the core goals of the Betterment investment methodology.
-ETFs without an appropriate level of assets or daily trade volume might lead to a situation where Betterment’s activity on behalf of customers moves the existing market in the security.
-In an attempt to avoid potentially negative effects upon our investors, we do not consider ETFs with smaller asset bases and limited trading activity.
-Any market impact measure that does not satisfy our criteria disqualifies the security from consideration.
+ETFs without an appropriate level of assets or daily trade volume might lead to a situation where Betterment’s activity on behalf of clients moves the existing market for the security.
+In an attempt to avoid potentially negative effects upon our investors, we generally do not consider ETFs with smaller asset bases and limited trading activity unless some other extenuating factor is present.

-ETFs are subject to market risk, including the possible loss of principal.
-The value of the portfolio will fluctuate with the value of the underlying securities.
+As with any investment, ETFs are subject to market risk, including the possible loss of principal.
+The value of any portfolio will fluctuate with the value of the underlying securities.
 ETFs may trade for less than their net asset value (NAV).
 There is always a risk that an ETF will not meet its stated objective on any given trading day.
+Betterment reviews its asset selection analysis on a periodic basis to assess: the validity of existing selections, potential changes by fund administrators (raising or lowering expense ratios), and changes in specific ETF market factors (including tighter bid-ask spreads, lower tracking differences, growing asset bases, or reduced selection-driven market impact).
+Betterment also considers the tax implications of portfolio selection changes and estimates the net benefit of transitioning between investment vehicles for our clients.